 Speed monitoring with two inductive sensors

 Speed monitoring with two non-safety inductive sensors that form a dual-channel system.
 The individual sensor signals are monitored by the ReeR Mosaic MV0.
 It measures whether the sensors record the same speed.
-A deviant signal detected by one of the channels is also immediately detected by the safety relay.
-The safety relay transmits a safety signal.
+A deviant signal detected by one of the channels is also immediately detected by the safety PLC.
+The safety PLC transmits a safety signal.

 Speed monitoring with two encoders

 The system uses a double non-safety sensor forming a dual-channel system.
 The safety PLC verifies that the two sensors record the same speed.
 Failure in one of the two channels (electrical or mechanical) causes a difference in recorded values.
 This difference is detected by the controller that generates an alarm signal.

 Speed monitoring with one non-safety encoder